Data-X01/PsychLing-101/README.md

    - Include trial-by-trial data.
    - Begin with the instructions.
 Use original instructions, if available.
    - Mark human responses with `<< >>` (do not use these symbols elsewhere).
-   - For discrete choice tasks, randomize the naming of options per participant (see [binz2022heuristics/generate_prompts.py](https://github.com/marcelbinz/Psych-201/tree/main/binz2022heuristics/generate_prompts.py)). #choose the psycholing one
+   - For discrete choice tasks, randomize the naming of options per participant (see [binz2022heuristics/generate_prompts.py](https://github.com/marcelbinz/Psych-201/tree/main/binz2022heuristics/generate_prompts.py)).
    - Stay within a 32K token limit per participant.

 In resulting `prompts.jsonl.zip` each line should have the following three fields: